 Fort william is known as Scotland’s outdoor capital, there is plenty outdoor adventures to be had here from exploring the national park, water sports, hillwalking, mountain biking so there will be something here for everyone.

-From fort william make you way through Glen Coe, there is overnight parking available at Glen Coe ski centre where for a fee you can park overnight.
+There is overnight parking available at Glen Coe ski centre where for a fee you can park overnight.
 There is also some summer activities on offer here such as tubing or taking the ski lift and having a walk following the paths so you can explore a little bit of the mountains for yourself.

-From Glen Coe follow the A82 to Crainlarich the view through the mountain range is quite spectacular and there is wild camping spots available at various points as you drive on.
+The view through the mountain range is quite spectacular and there is wild camping spots available at various points as you drive on.

 At Crainlarich take the A85 towards Lochearnhead where you turn off and follow the A84 towards Stirling.